Member Access Only

 4

 Set out ALL the toppings in small bowls.
 Cheese, sour cream, salsa, lettuce, tomato, avocado.
 Let every single person build their own.
-This is the move that makes taco night easy.

 5